 10. Local crafts and artisan markets

 All throughout the island of Ibiza, there are various hippy markets just waiting to be explored!
-Local artisans sell their produce and crafts, browsing the market makes for an excellent way to while away the day.
+Local artisans sell their produce and crafts, and browsing the market makes for an excellent way to while away the day.
 There are countless stalls with unique gift or souvenir ideas and many even have live music and street performers.
 The medieval market in May is certainly a highlight in the market calendar.
 Expect to see a myriad of different stalls, produce, animals, performers and historical reenactments.
 Check out this website for further details on where to go and when.

 Hopefully this has shown you that there’s more to Ibiza than all-night beach bar parties or booze cruises.
 This list of things to do in Ibiza gives you an idea of how to explore the lesser-known parts of the island, and help you have a more low-key holiday.
 And if you need a place to stay, don’t forget we’ve got a huge range of luxury villas in Ibiza for you and your friends to choose from!
 Don’t feel like looking?
 Give us a call or head to our site and contact our dedicated concierge team – they’re happy to do the legwork for you and find a luxury villa rental that’ll suit you down to the ground!